 2gm (approx. 1,500 seeds).
 The seed is from a sustainable Native English source.

 A common creeping native perennial wildflower of dry grassland and roadside.
 Birdsfoot Trefoil has bright yellow flowers often streaked with red.
 It is often called ‘The Eggs and Bacon plant’.
 An excellent nectar wildflower plant and a caterpillar food plant for the Common Blue and Clouded yellow butterflies.
 The long seed pods look like a bird’s foot.
 Once established Birdsfoot Trefoil flowers from May to October and is about 30cm high.
 This plant works well when in the company of Ox-Eye Daisy as it is lower and gives a good yellow colour under the white.
-The picture displayed is of the Birds Foot Trefoil plants in flower.

 Good well drained soil in an open and sunny site.
 Birdsfoot Trefoil is Leguminous.